sandbox-quantum/Tangelo/README.rst

 If the installation of a dependency fails and the reason is not obvious, we suggest installing that dependency separately with ``pip``\ , before trying again.

+With Docker
+^^^^^^^^^^^

+Use our Docker file to deploy Tangelo in a Linux environment, either retrieved from pip or mounted locally.
+Comment / uncomment the relevant sections of the Dockerfile to control installation and dependencies.

 "No install" notebook method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^